Readers credit her articles for calling attention to dogs in need and helping to save lives.

 One of Mary’s most treasured moments was meeting legendary conservationist and scientist Jane Goodall.

-Mary is a member of the National Academy of Television Arts and Sciences, the Dog Writers Association of America, the Cat Writers’ Association of America, and the Society of Environmental Journalists.
-She is currently working on two books, one about rescued dogs and a memoir about one of her dogs, Solly.
+Mary is a member of the National Academy of Television Arts and Sciences, the Dog Writers Association of America, the Cat Writers’ Association of America, and Investigative Reporters and Editors.
+She is also a part-time lecturer teaching journalism at Northeastern University in Boston—and hopes to one day write books about rescued dogs and a memoir about one of her dogs, Solly.

-She always had a love for animals.
+She has always loved animals.
 Growing up, she had parakeets, chameleons, fish, guinea pigs, and dogs.
 In college, she and her roommate had a cat and a rabbit.
 The pair actually got along quite well.
 The cat would paw at the bunny's nose.
 He took it as a sign of affection and loved it.
 The two animals, both litter box trained, made for some wonderful moments.

 The very first dog Mary adopted was abandoned when she was three weeks old.
-Ever since she has always adopted rescue dog after rescue dog.
-So has the rest of her family.
+Ever since she has adopted rescue dog after rescue dog, and so has the rest of her family.

 Follow Watchdog Mary on social media: Twitter, Instagram, and Facebook.